JRCSTU/wltp/README.rst

     its results are not "correct" by the standard, and no WLTP dyno-tests should rely currently on them.

-    Some of the known deficiencies are described in these places:
+    Some of the known limitations are described in these places:

     * In the :doc:`CHANGES`.
-    * Presented in the diagrams of the :doc:`metrics` section.
+    * Presented in notebooks.
-    * Imprinted in the :mod:`~tests.test_wltp_db` test-case
-      which automatically compares, on each build, the mean RPMs & Gears of this program against Heinz's *phase-1a* (end of 2014) MSAccess, for a pre-determined set of *Heinz-db* vehicles.
+    * (OUTDATED) Imprinted in the :mod:`~tests.test_wltp_db` test-case which automatically compares, on each build, the mean RPMs & Gears of this program against Heinz's *phase-1a* (end of 2014) MSAccess, for a pre-determined set of *Heinz-db* vehicles.